 A method blank must be extracted each time samples are extracted.
-The number of samples extracted with each method blank shall not exceed 20 field samples (excluding laboratory control samples/laboratory control sample duplicate and PE samples).
-In addition, a method blank shall be extracted and cleaned up by the same procedures used to extract and clean up samples and shall be analyzed on each HRGC/HRMS system used to analyze associated samples.
+The number of samples extracted with each method blank shall not exceed 20 field samples [excluding Laboratory Control Samples (LCSs) and Performance Evaluation (PE) samples].
+In addition, a method blank shall be extracted and cleaned up by the same procedures used to extract and clean up samples and shall be analyzed on each High Resolution Gas Chromatography/High Resolution Mass Spectrometry (HRGC/HRMS) system used to analyze associated samples.